BioClub/htbaa.bioclub.tokyo/content/_index.md

 | **Bio Bootcamp Office Hours, Day 2**    | Monday, January 26th, 6AM - 8AM & 3PM - 5PM ET |

 {{< callout time "HTGAA 2026 Google Calender" >}}
-[HTGAA 2026 Google Calender](https://calendar.google.com/calendar/u/0?cid=MThiZWVjNDg4ZTBmYTU1Njg3MmJjZGI1NjVjZTYwYTAxMWMxNTdlMjM0Y2FlZjkxZjc3ZDY1ZTA0YjQyMjEzMUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) with all the Bootcamp, Office Hours, Classes and Nodes Meeting Times.
+[HTGAA 2026 Google Calender](https://calendar.google.com/calendar/u/0?cid=MThiZWVjNDg4ZTBmYTU1Njg3MmJjZGI1NjVjZTYwYTAxMWMxNTdlMjM0Y2FlZjkxZjc3ZDY1ZTA0YjQyMjEzMUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) with all the Bootcamp, Office Hours, Classes and Node Meeting Times.
 {{< /callout >}}

 It is not necessary to come to *all* the Office Hours.
 If you are interested in a more information about HTGAA@BioClub, please join our [BioClub Discord Server](https://discord.bioclub.tokyo), and there the `#htgaa` channel.